Managing AWS Accounts with Control Tower Landing Zones and SSO

 Create and Manage AWS Landing Zones With AWS Control Tower

-The AWS Control Tower is a relatively new service that creates Landing Zones from your AWS Organization account.
+The AWS Control Tower is a service that creates Landing Zones from your AWS Organization management account.

 No longer is it necessary to implement your own landing zone solution from scratch.
 Control Tower makes it easy to deploy a Landing Zone with a few clicks and it offers an Account Factory feature that is part of AWS Service Catalog.